What is plantar fasciitis?

 What causes plantar fasciitis?

-- Wearing non-supportive footwear on hard surfaces for prolonged periods of time
+- You stand for prolonged periods of time.

 What are the symptoms of plantar fasciitis?